kubernetes/cloud-provider-openstack/docs/cinder-csi-plugin/using-cinder-csi-plugin.md

   <dt>--provide-controller-service &lt;enabled&gt;</dt>
   <dd>
-  If set to true then the CSI driver does provide the controller service.
+  If set to true then the CSI driver provides the controller service.

-  The default is to provide the controller service.
+  Defaults to `true` (enabled).
   </dd>

   <dt>--provide-node-service &lt;enabled&gt;</dt>
   <dd>
-  If set to true then the CSI driver does provide the node service.
+  If set to true then the CSI driver provides the node service.

-  The default is to provide the node service.
+  Defaults to `true` (enabled).
   </dd>

   <dt>--node-service-no-os-client &lt;disabled&gt;</dt>
   <dd>
   If set to true then the CSI driver does not provide the OpenStack client in the node service.

-  The default is to provide the OpenStack client in the node service.
+  Defaults to `false` (disabled).
   </dd>
 </dl>